connxio/docs/docs/integrations/transformation/splitting.md

 }
 ```

-**Upload the component** by using the methods described on the [code components page](/integrations/transformation/code-components).
-Remember to choose the _splitting_ type.
+**Upload the component** using the process on the [code components page](/integrations/transformation/code-components), and select the _splitting_ type.

+## Testing and best practices

+Connxio can generate messages at ~4000 per second at full capacity, so uncontrolled test runs can produce a lot of traffic and incur costs.
+Recommended test progression:

+1. One file that splits into 2 messages.
+2. Two files with 200 messages each.
+3. Progressively larger files (multiply by 10) up to production level.

+Always test at **peak load × 2** to account for unexpected spikes.

 ## Retry

-Splitting has multiple retry patterns that differ based on which step of the splitting process that fails.
-If the process fails on transient errors before running the splitting code component the system puts the original messages back in queue and tries again 10 times.
-If the failure is happens after running the splitting code the algorithm tries to send the message to the next pipeline step multiple times with increasing delay until the message is scheduled for retry through the [disaster pipeline](/integrations/retry).
+Retry behavior depends on where failure occurs:

+1. If a transient error happens before the splitting code runs, the original message is returned to the queue and retried up to 10 times.
+2. If failure happens after splitting code runs, Connxio retries delivery with increasing delay, then schedules the message through the [disaster pipeline](/integrations/retry).

-REtry can end up causing delays in the delivery of splitted message units.
-If you experience problems like this, your logging provider should have received warnings about the fault, if not please contact your representative.
+Retries can delay delivery of split message units.
+Check your logging provider for warnings; if none appear, contact your representative.